Why Starting a Business Is Easier Than Ever but Success Is Harder in 2025

 Most businesses close within 3–6 months, especially solo creative ones.
 Why?
 Because even though it’s easy to launch:

-So again, why is starting a business easier than ever but success is harder in 2025?
+So again, why Starting a Business in 2025 is easier than ever but success is harder in 2025?
 The barrier to start has dropped.
 But the barrier to succeed has risen.

 It was exciting.
 I had: